 Candles are a wonderful practice to incorporate any spiritual celebration or holiday.
 They’re also useful tools for divination.
 Using candle magic to represent or symbolize your intentions is a simple, but powerful ritual.

-Place candles around your home to encourage positive energy or use them in rituals, spiritual intentions, or spells to enhance and spread you magical power.
+Place candles around your home to encourage positive energy, or use them in rituals, spiritual intentions, or spells to enhance and spread your magical power.